 Or this webinar where we dive into strategies for getting helpful parent feedback.

-We all know that it’s extremely difficult to manage stress and anxiety when we are in need of basic essentials.
+We all know that it’s extremely difficult to manage stress and anxiety when our basic needs are not met.
 Yet, even when we know a number to call or a place to go to get what we need, there can be so many barriers to reaching out.
-These strategies for connecting families with basic needs and assistance programs, based on our own experience, are a great place to start.
+These strategies for connecting families with basic needs and assistance programs are a great place to start.
 And, if you haven’t downloaded our Basic Needs and Mental Health shareable, make sure to download a copy here to share with families.

 You set parents and caregivers up for success when you leverage their strengths.
-You want parents to read any SEL tips or activities and think, “I CAN DO THAT!”
+You want parents to read the tips or activities you share and think, “I CAN DO THAT!”

 To achieve this: